Photo Source: https://www.madeformums.com

 Useful tips for using TENS:

-Persevere, and don’t give up immediately if you think your TENS is not working.
+- Persevere, and don’t give up immediately if you think your TENS is not working.
 It takes at least an hour for your body to build up endorphins in response to the stimulation.

 - Take the pads off every three hours and smear them again with gel before reapplying them to ensure maximum contact.